World junior champion Zohri becomes face of Indonesia's Games

 "I ran barefoot on the beach, in the water with water up to my calves.
 I never wanted to give up," he recalled.

-A billboard celebrating his world title now adorns the entrance to the village, a triumph neighbors and relatives gathered in front of the family home to watch on TV.
+A billboard celebrating his world title now adorns the entrance to the village, a triumph neighbours and relatives gathered in front of the family home to watch on TV.

 "From the beginning I saw that this boy is very agile and his posture and limbs are superior compared to his friends," said Rosidah, the former sports teacher who discovered him.